spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 ![Screenshot of the Palette VerteX system console showing Username and Password fields.](/vertex_installation_install-on-vmware_vertex-system-console.png)

 <br />

+17. Log in to the system console using the credentials you received from our support team.
+After login, you will be prompted to create a new password.
+Enter a new password and save your changes.
+You will be redirected to the Palette VerteX system console.

-16. Upon logging in, a Summary page is displayed.
+18. After login, a Summary page is displayed.
 Click the **Go to Tenant Management** button to start setting up a tenant.
 To learn how to create a tenant, check out the [Tenant Management](/vertex/system-management/tenant-management) guide.

 ![Screenshot of the Summary page showing where to click Go to Tenant Management button.](/vertex_installation_install-on-vmware_goto-tenant-management.png)